Pasta with Mussels in Garlic White Wine Sauce (30 Minutes)

 Instructions

-- Next, prep the mussels!
-Rinse under cold, fresh water and scrub the mussels.
-Remove any beards and discard any that are open and don’t close when tapped.
+- While the pasta cooks, rinse mussels under cold water and scrub the shells.
+Remove any beards and discard any mussels that are open and do not close when tapped.2 pounds mussels

-- Stir, then add the mussels.
-Cover and simmer over medium-high heat for 5 minutes, or until the mussel shells open.
-Discard any that don’t.
+- Add the cleaned mussels to the pan.
+Cover and simmer over medium-high heat for 5 minutes, or until the shells have opened.
+Discard any mussels that remain closed.2 pounds mussels

 Notes